You may need to give HMRC extra information to support your application.

-- fill in the form on-screen, print it off and post it to HM Revenue and Customs (HMRC)
+Fill in the form on-screen, print it off and send it to us along with any extra information.

-Temporary Registered Consignees are excise traders who’re approved to import duty suspended excise goods into the UK from other EU member states on a consignment by consignment basis.
+Temporary Registered Consignees are excise traders who are approved to import duty suspended excise goods into the UK from other EU member states on a consignment by consignment basis.

 The scheme applies to: